Chapter 6 : Alpha Dogs

 I dropped the remaining handful back into the bowl.
 She’s strangely possessive of her sweets.

-Try stealing a Sherbet Lemon from her, I dare you!
+Try stealing a Sherbet Lemon from her!

 She plopped down on Cait’s bed (who was at choir practice) and began to magically dry her hair off.